kevscon/bridge-ratings/README.md

-# Forecasting Bridge Performance with Classification
+# Predicting Bridge Performance with NBI Data

-This project explores what bridge performance trends can be predicted based on characteristics gleaned from the National Bridge Inventory dataset.
+Using publicly available data gleaned from the National Bridge Inventory (NBI), a classification model was developed to predict bridges that will fall into poor condition over a fixed amount of time.
+This analysis also explored what trends can be interpreted from specific bridge characteristics.